 Calls may be recorded for quality and training purposes.

-Peter McGregor, head chef at Perry Manor, will be preparing some sample dishes for everyone to enjoy.
-There will also be the chance to meet members of the team at Perry Manor and take a tour of the home.
+There will be the chance to meet members of the team at Perry Manor and take a tour of the home.
+Refreshments will also be available.

 For more information and to book your place please call us or email firstname.lastname@example.org.